-LFS data from the period June to August 2009 onwards have recently been revised to incorporate the latest population estimates.
-The magnitude of the revisions are relatively small, with the revisions to the unemployment rate falling within +/- 0.1 percentage points and the working age employment rate within +/- 0.2 percentage points.
-The procedures being applied to the NI LFS results are consistent with those applied by the Office for National Statistics to other UK regions
+LFS microdata have recently been revised to incorporate estimates from the 2011 Census.
+The revisions effect LFS data from the period June to August 2001 onwards and were first published in October 2014.
+The magnitude of the revisions are relatively small, with the revisions to the unemployment rate falling within +/-0.1 percentage points and the working age employment rate within +/- 0.2 percentage points.
+The procedures being applied to the NI LFS results are consistent with those applied by the Office for National Statistics to other UK regions.